luizbizzio/currency-exporter/README.md

 <h1 align="center">Currency Exporter</h1>

-### Prometheus exporter for **currency exchange rates**.
+<h3 align="center"> Prometheus exporter for currency exchange rates.</h3>

-It fetches rates from a public dataset on an interval and exposes metrics on `/metrics`.
+<p align="center">It fetches rates from a public dataset on an interval and exposes metrics on `/metrics`.</p>
-This exporter is for monitoring and dashboards.
-It is not for trading or real time pricing.
+<p align="center">This exporter is for monitoring and dashboards.
+It is not for trading or real time pricing.</p>

 ## Examples (Grafana)